Medvedev in 5, finally, advances to 4th round in Australia - WHIZ News

 “In contrary with previous matches where I could get tight . . . here I was really calm to finish the match,” Medvedev said.
 “Really happy I got the five-set win.”

-The win stretched Medvedev’s winning streak to 17 matches, including his successful run to the title at the 2020 season-ending ATP Finals and with Russia last week at the ATP Cup.

-Medvedev, the U.S. Open finalist last year, will next play Mackenzie McDonald, the unseeded American who beat Lloyd Harris in straight sets to equal his best Grand Slam result by reaching the round of 16 at the Australian Open.
+Medvedev, the U.S. Open finalist last year, will next play McDonald, a player he compared with Roger Federer in style.
+McDonald beat Lloyd Harris in straight sets to equal his best Grand Slam result by reaching the round of 16 at the Australian Open.

-Other winners from the warmup week are through on the women’s side.
+Two women with titles already this year are through to the Round of 16.

-Top-ranked Ash Barty, who won the Yarra Valley Classic last week for her second title on home soil, beat Ekaterina Alexandrova of Russia 6-2, 6-4 to reach the fourth round of the Australian Open for the third straight year.
+Top-ranked Ash Barty, who won the Yarra Valley Classic last week for a title in her first tournament back from almost 12 months on the sidelines, beat Ekaterina Alexandrova of Russia 6-2, 6-4.

-Barty rallied from 4-2 down in the second set and broke Alexandrova’s serve to make it 4-all on her sixth break point.
-She then won 10 of the last 15 points to close out the match.

 “It feels a little bit like practice,” she said, “so we’re pretty used to it.”